Tanauan, Leyte: Healthcare facilities

-The construction of the birthing facility of Tanauan in 2009 was made possible thru the efforts of Mayor Roque Tiu and the assistance of the Japanese Government.
-The project was funded through the Embassy of Japan's Grant Assistance for Grassroots Human Security Projects (GGP) with a grant of US$62,135 (approximately 3 million pesos).
+In 2009, Mayor Tiu constructed the birthing facility of Tanauan with assistance from the Japanese government.
+The project was funded through the Embassy of Japan's Grant Assistance for Grassroots Human Security Projects (GGP), with a grant of US$62,135 (approximately 3 million pesos).
 The facility was turned over to the local government of Tanauan on April 27, 2010.
-The Embassy of Japan's Minister for Economic Affairs Tomochika Uyama was present during the ceremony.
-The facility became operational since May 2010, and provides appropriate and accessible medical services for pregnant women in Tanauan.
+The Embassy of Japan's Minister for Economic Affairs, Tomochika Uyama, was present during the ceremony.
+The facility became operational in May 2010 and has since been providing appropriate and accessible medical services for pregnant women in Tanauan.

-Utilities and Telecommunications
+Utilities and telecommunications

 The following are the telephone, mobile phone, and electric companies serving the area of Tanauan.